Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Working with other organisations

 Institutions are encouraged to work with other local institutions and the local authority to agree a common approach to the 16 to 19 Bursary Fund.
-This can help take account of the needs and circumstances of students in the local area.
 This could include institutions working together to identify and support eligible students, pool funds and centrally manage and administer the bursary.
 For example, one group of colleges has created a Learning Executive with representatives from each local college.
 This meets regularly and sets a consistent approach to financial support across all colleges in the area.

 Paying bursary funding to students